ItsDanik/rfidisk/README.md

 - Explore GameScope support (test game launching and make use of GameScope notification system)
 - Potentially package it as a DeckyLoader plugin?
 - Migrate icons from the arduino memory to the host PC.
-This way we can transmit any number of icons to a fixed 32x32 buffer using serial.
+This way we can transmit any number of icons to a fixed 32x32 buffer using serial, not worry about Arduino RAM, and also allow for custom icons.